binomialstew/homebridge-braava/README.md

  [@matanelgabsi](https://github.com/matanelgabsi) for keepAlive feature

 ## Installation:

-### 1. Install homebridge and Roomba plugin.
+### 1. Install homebridge and Braava plugin.
 - 1.a `sudo npm install -g homebridge --unsafe-perm`
-- 1.b `sudo npm install -g homebridge-roomba-stv`
+- 1.b `sudo npm install -g homebridge-braava`

 ### 2. Find robotpwd and blid.
-- 2.a Run `npm run getrobotpwd 192.16.xx.xx` where this plugin in installed
+- 2.a Run `npm run getrobotpwd 192.168.xx.xx` where this plugin in installed
 - 2.b Follow instructions

+>Note that this command may fail if the iOS iRobot app is open or there are open connections to the Braava (including homebridge).
+It is recommended to stop any connections before attempting to run this command.

 If successful, the following message will be displayed.